 This guide will walk you through practical tips for reaching an agreement that reflects your financial situation while adhering to Queensland’s legal framework.

-Please note: this is general information only and not legal advice — please contact VM Family Law for accurate, tailored advice.
-Our full contact details can be found here: https://www.vmfamilylaw.com.au/contact/
+Please note: This is general information only and not legal advice — please contact VM Family Law for accurate, tailored advice.
+Our full contact details can be found here: dev.vmfamilylaw.com.au/contact

 What Is Spousal Maintenance?

 Spousal maintenance is financial support paid by one spouse (or former spouse) to another when the recipient cannot adequately support themselves after separation or divorce.
-It is not automatically granted — the person applying must demonstrate need, and the other party must have the financial capacity to pay.
+It is not automatically granted.
+The person applying must demonstrate need, and the other party must have the financial capacity to pay.

 It is governed by the Family Law Act 1975 (Cth) for married couples, with similar provisions applying to de facto relationships in Queensland.